louwerse/tomlouwerse-new-site/content/en/authors/admin/_index.md

 As a political scientist I [study](#projects) and [teach](#teaching) about elections, political representation and parliamentary politics in the Netherlands and other established democracies.
 I work at [the Institute of Political Science at Leiden University](https://www.universiteitleiden.nl/en/staffmembers/tom-louwerse), the Netherlands, where I am currently Director of Research.

-My main research project, [Who opposes?](project/who-opposes), focuses on government-opposition cooperation in parliament and is supported by a Vidi grant from the Dutch Research Council (NWO).
+My recent and current research focuses on political representation and parliamentary opposition.
 I am co-author of [*Governance and Politics of the Netherlands*](/publication/2020-andeweg-irwin-louwerse/) and co-editor of the [*Oxford Handbook of Dutch Politics*](/publication/2024-de-lange-louwerse-t-hart-van-ham/).

 I created and maintain the polling aggregation project [Peilingwijzer](http://peilingwijzer.tomlouwerse.nl), [blog](#blogs) about my work and regularly appear in [news media](#media).